Kundan696922/nexora_asisgnment/README.md

-# ✨ Vibe Commerce – Full-Stack E-Commerce Shopping Cart
+# ✨ Vibe Commerce– Full-Stack E-Commerce Shopping Cart

 **Vibe Commerce** is a Full-Stack E-Commerce Shopping Cart Application built with the MERN stack + Tailwind CSS.
 It offers a sleek, responsive shopping experience with product browsing, cart management, and secure mock checkout functionality.

 ---

 ## 🚀 Demo